Jambu Lipo Kingdom

-The Kerajaan Jambu Lipo or Kingdom of Jambu Lipo is located in the district of Lubuk Tarok, Sijunjung district, West Sumatra now.
-According to Tambo Minangkabau, the name Jambu Lipo came from the result of an agreement between Rajo Tigo Selo in Pagaruyung which should not forget each other, with the origin of the word "jan bu lupo" which means "don't forget mother".
+The Jambu Lipo Kingdom is a former kingdom located in Lubuk Tarok, Sijunjung Regency, West Sumatra.
+According to Tambo Minangkabau, the name Jambu Lipo came from the result of an agreement between Rajo Tigo Selo in Pagaruyung which stipulated that they should not forget each other, with the origin of the word jan bu lupo meaning 'don't forget mother'.

 History

 The Jambu Lipo Kingdom is a branch of the Pagaruyung Kingdom.
-According to Tambo, this kingdom was founded in the early 10th century by the pious congregation of the Islamic syiar caliph from Pasai with its first king with the title Dungku Dangka.
-The government structure of the Jambu Lipo kingdom is the same as the Pagaruyung kingdom used by Rajo Tigo Selo.
-At first the center of government of the Jambu Lipo kingdom was in Bukit Jambu Lipo.
-During the reign of the 4th king, Buayo Kumbang, together with other dignitaries, held negotiations against the White Memories conflict which was agreed to move the center of government to Nagari Lubuk Tarok.
-Jambulipo Kingdom was originally centered on the top of the Jambulipo hill, about 3 km from the Lubuk Tarok highway.
-The first king to hold the reins of government was Dungku Dangka, and then the Jambulipo kingdom was ruled by 14 kings.
+According to Tambo Minangkabau, this kingdom was founded in the early 10th century by the pious congregation of the Islamic syiar caliph from Samudera Pasai with its first king having the title Dungku Dangka.
+The government structure of the Jambu Lipo Kingdom is the same as the Pagaruyung Kingdom used by Rajo Tigo Selo.
+At first the center of government of the Jambu Lipo Kingdom was in Jambu Lipo Hill.
+During the reign of the 4th king, Buayo Kumbang, together with other dignitaries, held negotiations against the White Memories conflict in which it was agreed to move the center of government to Nagari Lubuk Tarok.
+Jambulipo Kingdom was originally centered on the top of the Jambulipo Hill, about 3 km from the Lubuk Tarok highway.
+The first king to hold the reins of government was Dungku Dangka, who was succeeded by 14 kings.

-The last king was Firman with the title of the 14th Bagindo Tan Ameh.
-The existence of the Jambulipo kingdom at the top of Jambulipo Hill only lasted until the reign of the 4th king, namely Rajo Alam who had the title Bagindo Tan Ameh.
-After carrying out regional developments to various regions, such as Nagari Paulasan, Taratak Baru, Sinyamu, and so on, the Jambulipo kingdom accepted peace talks from Sutan Nan Paik's side at Koto Peak.
+The last king was Firman, with the title of the 14th Bagindo Tan Ameh.
+The existence of the Jambulipo kingdom at the top of Jambulipo Hill only lasted until the reign of the 4th king, namely, Rajo Alam, who had the title Bagindo Tan Ameh.
+After carrying out regional developments to various regions including Nagari Paulasan, Taratak Baru, and Sinyamu, the Jambu Lipo Kingdom accepted peace talks from Sutan Nan Paik's side at Koto Tinggi.

 The negotiations then continued to create a nagari which is now known as Nagari Lubuk Tarok.
-Since the establishment of Nagari Lubuk Tarok, the Kingdom of Jambulipo is no longer at the top of the Jambulipo hill, but is then centered in the Gadang Bawah Pawuah House or known as Kelambu Suto.

-The structure of government in the Jambulipo kingdom is still well-preserved as before with the top leadership of Rajo Tigo Selo, namely: Rajo Alam with the title Bagindo Tan Ameh, Rajo Ibadat with the title Bagindo Maharajo Indo, Rajo Adat with the title Bagindo Tan Putih.
+Since the establishment of Nagari Lubuk Tarok, the Jambu Lipo Kingdom is no longer at the top of the Jambu Lipo Hill, but is instead centered in the Gadang Bawah Pawuah House (otherwise known as Kelambu Suto).
+The structure of government in the Jambu Lipo Kingdom is still well-preserved as before with the top leadership of Rajo Tigo Selo, namely: Rajo Alam with the title Bagindo Tan Ameh, Rajo Ibadat with the title Bagindo Maharajo Indo, and Rajo Adat with the title Bagindo Tan Putih.
 Besides Rajo Nan Tigo Selo, there are several core royal officials consisting of Royal Sandi, Amanah Sandi, and Padek Sandi as well as several commanders called Ampang Limo Rajo.
 The above officials also have their respective subordinates, both at the central and regional levels.